misskey-dev/release-manager-actions/README.md

 #### ⅱ. release-edit-with-push.yml
 This workflow changes the description of the PR when CHANGELOG.md is changed.

+You must modify line#6 with the default (develop) branch.

 #### ⅲ. release-with-ready.yml
 Release rc when PR becomes ready for review.